rcl-ssl/docs/portal/azure-dns-san.md

 ---

 # SAN Certificates - Azure DNS
-**V6.0.10**
+**V7.0.0**

 A Subject Alternative Name (SAN) TLS/SSL certificate will contain multiple domains in a single certificate.
-SAN certificates created with an Azure DNS Zone will contain the naked apex domain (e.g. contoso.com) and the wild card domain (e.g. *.contoso.com) in a single TLS/SSL certificate.
+SAN certificates created with an Azure DNS Zone will contain the domain (e.g. contoso.com) and the wild card domain (e.g. *.contoso.com) in a single TLS/SSL certificate.

 # Single Apex Domains

-SAN certificates only allow a single apex domain.
+SAN certificates only allow a single domain.
 For instance, the two domains 'fabricam.com' and 'contoso.com' are not allowed in a SAN multi-domain certificate.

 # Access Control